-In Europe, while some gestures can help you communicate, others can contribute to the language barrier.
-For example, if you count with your fingers, start with your thumb, not your index finger (if you hold up your index finger, you'll probably get two of something).
-If you make a "peace" sign to indicate the number two, you may get three — or a punch in the nose in parts of Britain, where it's an obscene gesture.
+In Europe, while some nonverbal gestures can help you communicate, others can contribute to the language barrier.
+For example, if you count with your fingers, in Europe remember to start with your thumb, not your index finger (if you hold up your index finger, you'll probably get two of something).

 Some cultures also indicate "yes" and "no" differently: In Turkey, they shake their heads as Americans do, but someone may also signal "no" by tilting their head back.
 In Bulgaria and Albania, "OK" is indicated by happily shaking your head left and right — as if you were signaling "no" in the US.

 Here are a few more common European gestures, their meanings, and where you're likely to see them.

 Fingertips Kiss: Gently bring the fingers and thumb of your right hand together, raise to your lips, kiss lightly, and joyfully toss your fingers and thumb into the air.
 This gesture is used commonly in France, Spain, Greece, and Germany as a form of praise.
 It can mean sexy, delicious, divine, or wonderful.
 Be careful — tourists look silly when they overemphasize this subtle action.